crossplane-contrib/provider-keycloak/README.md

 ### Functions and Compositions:

 - [function-keycloak-builtin-objects](https://gitlab.com/corewire/images/crossplane/function-keycloak-builtin-objects) - The function is used to import the builtin objects of a keycloak, e.g. clients and roles.
+Since v3.0 it also offers the possibility to adapt some default config.
 Everything you need to know is in the README of the repository.